Some things to read while people forget your name.

 - Tim Muma of Brewers Mix says Ron Roenicke deserves a share of the blame for allowing an eight-man bullpen to get to the point where using Axford for multiple innings on Sunday was his best option.

-The Brewers got through their first game yesterday without The Book of Gorman named Segura the MVP of the series., who was held out of action with a quad contusion and really did not appear to be moving well during Monday's introductions at Wrigley Field.
-Despite the fact that he had to leave Sunday's game early,
+The Brewers got through their first game yesterday without Jean Segura, who was held out of action with a quad contusion and really did not appear to be moving well during Monday's introductions at Wrigley Field.
+Despite the fact that he had to leave Sunday's game early, The Book of Gorman named Segura the MVP of the Diamondbacks series.

 With Segura out, Alex Gonzalez started at shortstop yesterday and has now started at three of the four infield positions already this season.
 The discussion about having "versatile" bench players was the inspiration for the latest edition of Cubie Rue at Ron Roenicke Stole My Baseball.